Suzie Moncrieff: Career

 Moncrieff's first sculpture exhibition was held in Wellington in the early 1980s.
 She was disappointed by the high fees the gallery charged her, and decided to open her own gallery.
 She and six other artists joined together and bought a dilapidated old cottage, Cobb Cottage, on the main road out of Nelson, and named the gallery the William Higgins Gallery after the man who built it.
 The building was added to the Heritage New Zealand Pouhere Taonga List in 1986 as a Category 1 historic place.
 As it was outside of town, she decided to promote the gallery by running an annual sculpture competition.
 The prize money was donated by the company which had sold Moncrieff the cottage; however, the firm was later bought out by a multinational company and the prize money withdrawn.
 As an alternative promotion, Moncrieff organised the first WOW show in 1987.
 It was a stage show combining wearable art, theatre and dance, and held at Cobb Cottage with an audience of 200.

 The show became so successful that in 2005 Moncrieff moved it to Wellington in order to have a larger venue.
 The show has sold out every year it has been staged, and a 2009 study estimated that the show contributes $15 million to the city's economy.

 In 2012, a 70-minute show was presented at the Hong Kong Arts Festival.

+Moncrieff and her sister Heather Palmer sold WOW to New Zealand resident Japanese businessman Hideaki Fukutake in 2022.